mmul-it/training/Kubernetes-From-Scratch/Containers-Import-Image-From-tar.md

    See 'docker run --help'.
    ```

-   The export that was originally made on this image do not contain any metadata
+   The export that was originally made on this image does not contain any metadata
    useful to docker to run the base container, because of this `docker run`
    fails.